anmoldust/postman/README.md

 # postman
-it is postman clone created by help of JavaScript ,bootstrap , it is similiar features like postman
+it is postman clone created by help of JavaScript ,bootstrap , it have similar features  like postman